Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/get_compute1_access.rst

 .. include:: /fillers/contacts.rst
 .. include:: /fillers/links.rst

-Get access to Compute1
+Get Access to Compute1
 ======================

 Compute1 is the cluster we use for most of our computing work.
-Compute1 is located here at WashU, and is administered by Research Infrastructure Services (RIS).
+Compute1 is located at WashU and is administered by Research Infrastructure Services (RIS).

 If you need help getting set up on Compute1, or if you notice something on this page is out of date,